 In the early 19th century, taking a life was as easy as taking offense.
 Just ask Commodore Stephen Decatur.
-193 years ago today he was killed in a duel leaving (as some claim) his spirit to wander and perhaps seek retribution from the parties that coldly arranged his death.
+On this day in 1820, he was killed in a duel leaving (as some claim) his spirit to wander and perhaps seek retribution from the parties that coldly arranged his death.

 Decatur was born in 1779 and had a mostly praise-worthy navy career, earning “the heart of a nation” and the malice of a few whose careers he stepped over to achieve his own greatness.
 One of these was Commodore James Barron.

 Things got ugly between the two men with the help of two others who apparently wanted a piece of Decatur, too.